Print This Page

 Captain Marvel's alter ego, Freddy Freeman, also inspired several of Elvis' stage outfits.
 According to Elvis expert Elaine Dundy, 'Subconsciously, the grown Elvis copied his hero's glistening black hair, his sideburns and his triumphant stance.
 Years later he wore his version of the Marvel Jr. cape, and the white scarf Freddy Freeman often wore turned up around Elvis' neck in performance'.

-Below: Freddy Freeman, and a similiarly-clad Elvis on stage, in concert.
+Below: Freddy Freeman, and a similarly-clad Elvis on stage, in concert.

 The TCB Thunderbolt Logo